susfungit/llmwrapper/README.md

 4. **Security**: Never commit API keys to version control.
 Use environment variables or secure configuration files.

+5. **Logging**: Be mindful of logging sensitive information.
+The current implementation logs token usage and timing but not message content.

+## 🐛 Known Issues

+- **OpenAI API**: Currently uses deprecated `openai.ChatCompletion.create()`.
+Should be updated to use the modern OpenAI client for better compatibility with v1.0.0+.

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Add your changes with tests
+4. Run the test suite: `pytest`
-4. Submit a pull request
+5. Submit a pull request

 ## 📄 License